-ECCLESIASTES, IV, 1-3
+ECCLESIASTES, IV, 1-3.

-AND then I turned to the oppressed, And lo! the tears they shed- The silent and the bitter tears, And the hard life they led.
+And he I turned to the oppressed, And he! the tears they shed- The silent and the bitter tears, And the hard life they led.

 Now they were scourged by bitter tongues, Now scorned by haughty eyes, And shut by cold and ruffian hearts From fostering sympathies.